Offline Homelab Docs

 The data model is shaped around what people actually run, not an abstract idea of infrastructure:

-• Servers, virtual machines, LXC containers, network gear, dedicated storage, and a catch-all "other" for things like UPS units and KVMs
+- Servers, virtual machines, LXC containers, network gear, dedicated storage, and a catch-all "other" for things like UPS units and KVMs

-• Per-device specs (system, OS, CPU, RAM, IPs, MAC, etc.)
+- Per-device specs (system, OS, CPU, RAM, IPs, MAC, etc.)

-• Parent-child links so a Proxmox host can show the LXCs and VMs running on it
+- Parent-child links so a Proxmox host can show the LXCs and VMs running on it

-• Multiple services per device, each with name, port, notes, and a clickable URL
+- Multiple services per device, each with name, port, notes, and a clickable URL

-• Multiple drives per device, each with type, size, and notes
+- Multiple drives per device, each with type, size, and notes

-• Free-form notes wherever you need them
+- Free-form notes wherever you need them

 You can filter by device type or run a search across hostnames, IPs, services, and notes.
 There's a small stats panel up top with at-a-glance counts: total devices, online status, hosts, VMs and LXCs, total services.
 It's the right amount of detail for a personal lab.
 Not a CMDB, not an asset database, just enough to actually be useful.

-The third, and the one I want to spend a moment on, is homelab.html Public.
-This export builds a single, self-contained HTML file that mirrors the look and feel of the live app, but in read-only form.
+The one I want to spend a moment on is the public HTML export.
+It builds a single, self-contained HTML file that mirrors the look and feel of the live app, but in read-only form.
 Same theme, same search, same filters, same device detail modals.
-No add or edit controls, and the same sanitization applied to the public Markdown export.
+No add or edit controls, and a sanitization pass runs before anything is written: IPs and MAC addresses are stripped out, every URL is removed, ports are dropped, and internal IDs and timestamps are taken out.
+What's left is the hardware and software story of the lab without anything that could expose your network.
 You can drop it on any static host and you've got a live, interactive dashboard of your homelab that won't leak your internal network.
+Like the app itself, the exported file is fully self-contained — the fonts travel with it, so it makes no external requests either.

-I used that last feature to publish my own homelab specs at jereme.dev/homelab-specs It's the public HTML export, dropped onto my site, no extra work.
+I used that feature to publish my own homelab specs at jereme.dev/homelab It's the public HTML export, dropped onto my site, no extra work.
 The page is searchable, filterable, and looks the same as the editor I use locally, just without anything I'd rather not advertise.
 That's a workflow I've wanted forever and never quite gotten to with other documentation tools, because they always assumed I wanted to maintain "the public version" as a separate artifact.
 With homelab.md, the private file is the only thing I maintain.
 The public version is one click and a file upload.

 The shape of the workflow